Mainland China posts highest number of imported COVID cases in nearly 2 years | Health

 China on Friday reported the highest daily count of COVID-19 cases arriving from outside the mainland in nearly two years, with infections mostly from Hong Kong as the financial hub grapples with a wave of infections.

-No new deaths were reported, leaving the death toll unchanged at 4,636.
+No new deaths were reported, leaving the death toll at 4,636.
 As of Feb.
-24, mainland China had 108,604 cases with confirmed symptoms, including both local and imported ones.
+24, mainland China had reported a total of 108,604 cases with confirmed symptoms, including both local and imported ones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)